Skip to main content

 public school where child is currently enrolled

-No specific withdrawal statute exists.
-Submit a written withdrawal letter stating the child is being withdrawn to attend a non-public school (homeschool).
+Practical tip: Submit a written withdrawal letter to the school stating the child is being withdrawn to attend a non-public school (homeschool).
 Filing the voluntary IDOE enrollment form is recommended but not legally required.
-Failure to notify the school can trigger truancy reports.
-No waiting period; homeschooling may begin immediately upon withdrawal.
+Failure to notify can trigger truancy reports, so do it in writing and keep a copy.

 IC 20-33-2-4 (compulsory attendance; compliance upon alternative enrollment)